 204 Hillyard St. (Shed 11) Redevelopment

-HPA is redeveloping the large industrial warehouse at 204 Hillyard Street.
-The project will include renovating portions of the building to better accommodate existing tenants.
-Another unusable portion of the building will be removed.
+HOPA is redeveloping the large industrial warehouse at 204 Hillyard Street.
+The project includes renovating portions of the building to better accommodate existing tenants.
+Another unusable portion of the building is being demolished and removed.

 Why is this project taking place?

 HOPA is currently redeveloping the western portion of the port lands to create new cargo and employment areas.
 Shed 11 is an older warehouse complex that doesn’t meet the needs of modern users.
 Through this redevelopment, we will be able to use the space more efficiently, and accommodate more employment uses.

 What will be taking place on-site?

 HOPA hired GS Wark Ltd. as the general contractor.
 Their work includes:

 - Installing new utilities (water main, sanitary sewers, electrical service, gas service).

 - Safe removal of any designated substances.